JCoulter85/jc_web/README.md

 [Github link here](http://github.com/)

-After installing git:

-Please find a specific folder you would like to place the web application and run these following commands within the CMD:
+After installing git please find a specific folder you would like to place the web application.
+Run these following commands in your CMD:

 - $ `git clone https://github.com/JCoulter85/jc_web.git`